glasnt/talks/2019_10_PyGotham.podium/slides.md

 here it is.

+~

-- copy your code to wherever you're hosting
+.noop[c]opy your code to wherever you're hosting

-- run your two management commands
+run your two management commands

-- and start your web server, whichever that is.
+and start your web server, whichever that is.

+~

 I know.
 This doesn't seem like a lot.